combust/mleap-docs/faq.md

 process for executing Tensorflow graphs.
 However we end up doing it, the interface will stay the same and you will always be able to transform your leap frames with the TensorflowTransformer.

+## When Will Scikit-Learn Be Supported?

+Scikit-Learn support is currently in beta and we are working to support the following functionality in the initial release in early March:
+* Support for all scikit tranformers that have a corresponding Spark transformer
+* Provide both serialization and de-serialization of MLeap Bundles
+* Provide basic pandas support: Group-by aggregations, joins